The best women’s weightlifting shoes

 Lifted shoes

 Lifted weightlifting shoes are designed with Olympic weightlifting exercises in mind, like snatches and clean jerks.
-The lifted heel helps improve ankle mobility, and allows for a more upright torso position during deep squats.
+The lifted heel helps improve ankle mobility and allows for a more upright torso position during deep squats.
 So for exercises like front squats and overhead squats, weightlifting shoes with a substantial heel-to-toe drop are beneficial.

 For bodybuilding and hypertrophy-centred workouts, some people choose lifted weightlifting shoes during leg exercises to target specific muscle groups more effectively.

-Ultimately, the decision between the two types of shoe depends on your training style and goals.
+Ultimately, the decision between the two types of shoes depends on your training style and goals.
 If you mainly focus on powerlifting or general strength training and have good ankle mobility, flat shoes may be sufficient.
 But, if you're training towards Olympic weightlifting, or need assistance with ankle mobility, lifted weightlifting shoes can be a valuable tool to help your performance and technique.

 Gemma Lavers is a fitness writer for What's The Best.
 When she’s not travelling or writing, Gemma loves spending her weekend completing home workouts, or attending yoga, Pilates or Zumba classes.